Richardaeld/google_translate_game/README.md

         + Tested in portrait, which is tablet responsiveness level.

 ### Developer Testing Methods
-+ Every **Developer Test** was preformed on the above listed systems at the specified screen orientation.
++ Every test of **Developer Tests** was preformed on the above listed systems at the specified screen orientation.
-+ Between Landscape and portrait tests, the application was not refreshed.
++ Between landscape and portrait tests, the application was not refreshed.
 This is a critical part of the test!
 Part of these tests is the game is **never** refreshed between tests.
 This helps test for stability.
-+ After completion of **Developer Tests** on each system, the system was tested again with random moments of spam clicking and switching between landscape/portrait.
++ After completion of all of the **Developer Tests** on each system, the system was tested again with random moments of spam clicking and switching between landscape/portrait.

 ## Developer Tests
 ### **Testing Timer**